ErlingSigurdson/Drv7Seg4D595/README.md

 Although it may be perfectly acceptable, it may become troublesome if the program needs to be adapted to a circuit with a different wiring order between the device's outputs and the display's control pins.
-To simplify and automate the task, you may want to try [SegMap595](https://github.com/ErlingSigurdson/SegMap595) library that provides an extremely simple API for mapping and retrieving the necessary bytes.
+To simplify and automate the task, you may want to try [SegMap595](https://github.com/ErlingSigurdson/SegMap595) library that provides a simple API for byte mapping and retrieving the necessary bytes.

 ## Compatibility

-The library works with any MCU or similar device capable of bit-banging or SPI data transfer.
+The library works with any Arduino-compatible MCU capable of bit-banging or SPI data transfer.